To achieve a perfect end result here are the top natural stone guidelines to understand your product better and to be informed.

 - During the laying process, adhesives and grout must be cleaned off the stone immediately and at all times.

-- Lay, clean, dry, seal, grout, clean and seal again (process for most natural stone)
+OUTDOORS: Lay, seal, grout, scrub clean and seal again.

 It is essential that sealers are applied correctly.

-Some natural stones require pre-sealing.
+Different natural stones require different sealers, with some natural stones also requiring pre-sealing.
 Please check with us first if your stone requires this.